 Handheld blur

-A third possibility is to manually hold the camera with slow shutter speed.
-So that a kind of artistic blur is captured in the image by the vibration of the camera.
-Probably you already did this by accident when your camera was set with longer exposure time.
+A third possibility is to manually hold the camera with a slow shutter speed so that a kind of artistic blur is captured in the image by the camera’s vibration.
+Probably you already did this by accident when your camera was set with a longer exposure time.
 The first reaction of most of us is to delete such photos as fast as possible.
-Sometimes you could get lucky and end up with a photo that gives the dreamy impression of being painted.
+However, sometimes you could get lucky and end up with a photo that gives the dreamy impression of being painted.

 On the way to your dream, Guy 2012 (handheld vibration)